glozow/bitcoin-notes/transaction-lifecycle.md

 ### Mempool Validation

-Selecting the best transactions for the resource-constrained mempool involves a tradeoff between applying consensus rules correctly and protecting the node from DoS attacks.
-As such, apply a set of validation rules known as mempool _policy_ (also sometimes called "standardness" or "non-mandatory" rules) in addition to consensus.
+The purpose of the mempool is to store the highest fee (most incentive-compatible for miners) candidates for inclusion in a block.
+Selecting the best transactions for the resource-constrained mempool involves a tradeoff between optimistically validating candidates to identify the highest feerate ones and protecting the node from DoS attacks.
+As such, we apply a set of validation rules known as mempool _policy_ in addition to consensus.

 We might categorize transaction validation checks in a few different ways: